 The areas of focus for the grant program are issues that were of importance to Galen and Barbara.

-COVID-19 has changed the world profoundly and so we would like to emphasize that all proposals include clear description of safety measures that will be incorporated in the implementation of the project.
+COVID-19 has changed the world profoundly and so we would like to emphasize that all proposals include clear description of safety measures, as mandated in your respective countries for 2022, that will be incorporated in the implementation of the project.

 Please see below for the application, additional information, eligibility requirements and grant guidelines.